Alice Terry, 1922, in a photograph by Melbourne Spurr (1888-1964).

-Walter Plunkett was a prolific costume designer who worked on over 150 projects in his Hollywood career, including Gone With The Wind.
+Walter Plunkett was a prolific costume designer who worked on more than 150 projects in his Hollywood career, including Gone With The Wind.
 In 1951, Plunkett shared an Oscar with Orry-Kelly and Irene Sharaff for An American in Paris.

 Van Heflin is Charles Bovary, whom Madame Bovary (Jennifer Jones) had loved and hoped to build a respectable life, but in whom she grew disillusioned.

-A unique example of the costume design of Valles (Louis Jourdan) and Walter Plunkett (Jennifer Jones) for the 1949 film Madame Bovary.
-The next year, in 1950, both costume designers were nominated for an Academy Award for That Forsyte Saga.
+A unique example of the Valles’ costume design for Louis Jourdan and Walter Plunkett’s costume design for Jennifer Jones for the 1949 film Madame Bovary.
+The next year, in 1950, both Valles and Walter Plunkett were nominated for the Academy Award for Compton Bennett’s That Forsyte Woman/Saga.

-Madame Bovary (Jennifer Jones) is indulged by an unscrupulous shop-keeper as she lives beyond her means in the pursuit of happiness and takes on heavy debt impossible to pay back.
+Madame Bovary (Jennifer Jones) is indulged by an unscrupulous shop-keeper as she lives beyond her means in the pursuit of happiness.
+She takes on a heavy debt that is impossible to pay back.

-From the waltz scene through to her death scene Jennifer Jones as Madame Bovary offers a performance that is elegant and beautiful as well as provides insight into the contradictions offered by a selfish and nervous personality.
+From the waltz scene through to her death scene Jennifer Jones as Madame Bovary offers a performance that is elegant and beautiful.
+It also provides insight into the contradictions offered by a selfish and nervous personality.

-Minnelli’s film is told in flashback through the character of Flaubert who is on trial on charges of immorality for writing the novel.
-This is based on historical fact.
-After Flaubert’s work was serialized in the Revue de Paris in 1856, the government brought an action against the publisher and author in 1858.
-Tried on a charge of immorality, both were acquitted in 1859.
-When Madame Bovary appeared in book form in France, it met with a warm reception.
+Minnelli’s film is told in flashback through the character of Flaubert who is on trial for charges of immorality for writing the novel.
+After Flaubert’s work was serialized in the Revue de Paris in 1856, the government charged and tried the author and his publisher for immorality.
+Both were acquitted in 1859.
+After Madame Bovary appeared in book form in France, it became an instant classic.

 Vincente Minnelli directs Jennifer Jones and Louis Jourdan in a scene from Madame Bovary.
 Reviews from critics were mixed and the film lost money at the box office.
-Whether it is the fault of the film-makers or the story itself is a debatable point.
+Whether it is the fault of the film-makers or the unhappy story is a debatable point.

 Michèle Mercier (born New Year’s Day 1939) is a French actress perhaps best known for playing the lead role of Angélique in the mid1960s film series of the same name based on the 1956 sensational novel Angélique, the Marquise of the Angels by husband and wife writing team of Anne and Serge Golon.
 Their mid-17th century character was based on a real life Suzanne du Plessis-Bellière who was one of France’s most famous women from the time of Louis XIV, the Sun King.
 The historical Suzanne first appeared in a French novel in the mid-nineteenth century, one by Alexandre Dumas, père, called Le Vicomte de Bragelonne, ou Dix ans plus tard.
 Similar to these 5 films inspired by the Golons’ novel of (by 1961) six books — Angélique, the Marquise of the Angels which is the first book published in 1957 (the novel expanded to 13 books after the 1964 film’s release) — Dumas’s novel, the third of his d’Artagnan trilogy, was also serialized in popular media from 1847 to 1850.